PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

 **PX_KVDB_DEVICE** - Specify the device for KVDB.
 Leave blank to share the portworx storage with kvdb.
 It is recommended to provide a separate device for storing internal KVDB data for production clusters.
 This allows to separate KVDB I/O from storage I/O.

-Once all the variables have been configured, here is an example your file will look alike:
+Once all the variables have been configured, your file will look as the following example:

 	# Specify the hostnames and IP of the nodes.
 	PX_HOST_IPS="linux-host01.puretec.purestorage.com,10.21.152.93 linux-host02.puretec.purestorage.com,10.21.152.94 linux-host03.puretec.purestorage.com,10.21.152.95 linux-host04.puretec.purestorage.com,10.21.152.96 linux-host05.puretec.purestorage.com,10.21.152.97 linux-host06.puretec.purestorage.com,10.21.152.98";